 |

-El Dorado Hills has 17,791 households, with an average household size of 2.83.
+El Dorado Hills, CA Real Estate & Homes for Sale has 17,791 households, with an average household size of 2.83.
 Data provided by the U.S. Census Bureau.
-Here’s what the people living in El Dorado Hills do for work — and how long it takes them to get there.
+Here’s what the people living in El Dorado Hills, CA Real Estate & Homes for Sale do for work — and how long it takes them to get there.
 Data provided by the U.S. Census Bureau.
-50,553 people call El Dorado Hills home.
+50,553 people call El Dorado Hills, CA Real Estate & Homes for Sale home.
 The population density is 1,043.19 and the largest age group is Data provided by the U.S. Census Bureau.

 Total Population